 Chief Executive Officer.
 The Board of Directors may employ a Chief Executive Officer ("CEO") who shall serve as the executive officer of the corporation.
 The CEO shall be directly and solely accountable and responsible to the Board of Directors for the daily management and operations of the corporation's business.
 The CEO shall serve at the pleasure of the board; shall be reviewed and evaluated annually on their performance and the corporation's performance by the Chair and a task force established in consultation with the Board Development Committee; and shall be fully responsible for discharging the directives and policies of the Board of Directors through the corporation's daily operations.
-The CEO shall be custodian of the corporation; and shall annually, or more often as required, submit to the Board of Directors operational and financial reports.
+The CEO shall be custodian of the corporation's funds; shall work with the Treasurer to assure the financial solvency of the corporation; and shall annually, or more often as required, submit to the Board of Directors operational and financial reports.
 The CEO serves as staff liaison to the Board Development Committee.